phibronotchi-beep/solaris-framework/FAQ.md

 - Create commercial products using framework (✅)

 **You must:**
-- Credit Solaris Framework and David Sproule
+- Credit Phyllux Framework and David Sproule
 - Share improvements under same license
 - Not add restrictions that contradict CC BY-SA